What are the current regulations on farming insects in the UK?

 A salmon farm in Scotland.
 Insect protein has been permitted to be used in aquaculture feed since 2017.

 However, feeding live insects to chickens and pigs is permissible.
-According to guidance from DEFRA, while dead insects are prohibited in animal feed, this ban does not extend to live insects, insect fats, and oils.
+According to guidance from DEFRA, while processed insects are prohibited in animal feed, this ban does not extend to live insects, insect fats and oils.

 Feeding live insects to chickens and pigs is permitted in UK and EU law.

 The regulatory environment for insect farming in the UK, particularly regarding their use in animal feed and pet food, is experiencing significant changes.
-While current regulations allow insect-derived proteins in pet food and aquaculture, discussions are ongoing to expand this to include poultry and pig feed.
-These developments indicate a broader shift towards sustainable and innovative practices in the food and feed industries, balancing safety, environmental, and economic considerations.
+While current regulations allow insect-derived proteins in pet food and aquaculture, and will expand to include poultry and pig feed.
+These developments indicate a broader shift towards sustainable and innovative practices in the food and feed industries, balancing safety, environmental and economic considerations.

 If you’d like help navigating the often complex world of permits and regulations for your insect facility, which can differ substantially depending on where you are located and which markets you serve, contact our experienced and friendly team for more information.